The attack on LZ Betty was to coinside with the anti-war protest back in the states. 122 bases were attack that night

 Pictured below is Spec 4 Dennis Knickerbocker of the 101st.

-Picture taken of the damage to the underside of tower 7
+Picture taken of the damage to the underside of tower 7.
+The VC fired RPG`s at it to try and bring

 The next 4 pictures are of D-Co area east side.
 We took the brunt of the attack.